30 Best Grocery Shopping Tips of All Time

 Grocery shopping should be a simple task: make a list, buy what you need, then go home.
 But these days it's much more complicated than that and more than ever consumers are faced with an overwhelming number of options: organic, local, non-GMO, generic, private label—the list goes on and on.
-With so many choices it can be hard to tell if you're getting the best deals and the freshest products.
+With so many choices, it can be hard to tell if you're getting the best deals and the freshest products.

 That's why we're here to help.
-We spoke to supermarket employees at major markets around the country to get some insider shopping tips that will save you money and ensure you're getting the freshest, highest quality food at the best price.
+We spoke to supermarket employees at major markets around the country to get some insider grocery shopping tips that will save you money and ensure you're getting the freshest, highest quality food at the best price.
 Knowledge is power, and with a few tips and tricks up your sleeve, grocery shopping will be a breeze.

-Dig Deep…in the Back
+Dig deep…in the back

 Products are supposed to be rotated so that the freshest items are placed in the back, explains one owner of several stores in a well-known supermarket chain.
 This is especially true in rear-loading display cases (usually used for things like milk and eggs).
 So if you want the freshest items, reach towards the back.

 However, there's a caveat: "Don't assume the freshest product is always at the bottom of a display," says Romero.
-"Some items sell so quickly that displays are frequently topped off during the day when there isn't time or need to rotate the product."
+"Some items sell so quickly that displays are frequently topped off during the day when there isn't the time or need to rotate the product."

 Produce that is labeled organic has its benefits, but it is not a freshness indicator.
 "Organic is not fresher or less fresh than conventional, it's all how it was handled and how long it was in transit," says one grocery store owner.

-Cheap is Good
+Cheap is good

 You may think sales are designed to get almost expired products off the shelves, but in fact, it can simply mean that there's an abundance.
 "When the price is the cheapest that's also when the quality is the highest," says the grocery store owner of produce.

 Sales are not necessarily set at the local grocery store level, but rather trickle down from the companies and warehouses themselves.
-"The same products that are on sale for you are on sale for me at the wholesale level," explains a grocery store owner.
+"The same products that are on sale for you are on sale for me at the wholesale level," says a grocery store owner.

-Ask for Samples
+Ask for samples

-Come in With a Plan
+Come in with a plan

 It's fairly common to walk into a grocery store without a plan, buy a ton, then get home and realize you don't actually have the makings for any cohesive meals.
 Going in with a shopping list and at least a few ideas of what to cook that week—if not a set meal plan—can help keep you focused on cut down on splurge purchases.